 All state and district course requirements must be completed successfully to promote from High Desert School.
 A student must maintain a cumulative GPA of 2.0 to be eligible for participation in 8th grade promotion.
-This is cumulative over a three-year period, grades 6 through 8.
+Students without a cumulative GPA of 2.0 may be considered for participation in promotion upon appeal and review by the principal and 8th grade team.
+This is cumulative over a four year period, grades 5 through 8.
 Also, a student must maintain good attendance and behavior.
 Students who are academically ineligible, who owe debts to the school, or who have discipline problems will not be able to attend 8th grade activities without administrative approval.